For non-emergency reporting of safeguarding concerns please contact one of our Safeguarding Advisers (listed below)

 Julia Dixon - Safeguarding Training Advisor

-Julia Dixon has joined the team in January 2019 and will take the lead on developing and monitoring our training programme.
-Her role will allow dedicated support to ensuring that we are able to maximise training capacity and ensure that we can continually evaluate and improve this part of our service.
-The Safeguarding Team is delighted to welcome Julia on board.
+Julia Dixon joined the team in January 2019 and takes the lead on developing and monitoring our training programme.
+Her role allows dedicated support to ensuring that we are able to maximise training capacity and ensure that we can continually evaluate and improve this part of our service.

 Lichfield WS13 7LD

 Safe Spaces: an independent service supporting survivors of church-related abuse